Black Pudding Recipes

 The skin or rind should be removed from the black pudding.
 A careful downward, diagonal slit should be made in each chicken breast, slicing several times in one direction only with a very sharp knife.
 The black pudding should be carefully stuffed in to the chicken breast cavities by hand.

 Preheat your oven to 400F/200C.
 Take a large sheet of tinfoil and very lightly grease the centre of it with sunflower oil to prevent the chicken breasts from sticking.
 Sit the breasts on the foil with the open side uppermost.
-Wrap securely but loosely, sit on a baking tray and cook in the oven for twenty-five to thirty minutes.
+Wrap securely but loosely, sit on a baking tray and cook in the oven for 25 to 30 minutes.

 Remove the chicken breasts from the oven and set aside to rest while the potatoes and carrots finish cooking and the sauce is prepared.
 Heat the milk in a saucepan first and transfer to a jug.
 Melt the butter in the saucepan and stir in the flour.
 Cook for two or three minutes, stirring constantly with a wooden spoon before adding the heated milk in three or four stages.
 You may not need all the milk.
 Roughly chop the cheese and stir through immediately before service.